mdn/translated-content/files/fr/web/html/attributes/for/index.md

 ---
-title: 'Attribut HTML : for'
+title: "Attribut HTML : for"
 slug: Web/HTML/Attributes/for
-tags:
-  - Attribute
-  - Attributes
-  - HTML
-  - for
-  - Reference
-translation_of: Web/HTML/Attributes/for
 ---

 {{HTMLSidebar}}